-In view of the current global economic outlook, the Issuer may continue to see adverse changes in the credit quality of its borrowers and counterparties, for example, as a result of their inability to refinance their indebtedness, with increasing delinquencies, defaults and insolvencies across a range of sectors (such as the personal, banking and financial institution sectors) and in a number of geographies.
-This trend has led to and may continue to lead to further impairment charges, higher costs, additional write-downs and losses for the Issuer.
+The Issuer may see adverse changes in the credit quality of its borrowers and counterparties, for example, as a result of their inability to refinance their indebtedness, with increasing delinquencies, defaults and insolvencies across a range of sectors (such as the personal, banking and financial institution sectors) and in a number of geographies.
+This may lead to further impairment charges, higher costs and additional write-downs and losses for the Issuer.

 The Issuer is one of a limited number of international lenders in the diamond and jewellery industry which has experienced reduced liquidity, with various banks leaving the industry or reducing their exposure.
-As of 2012, the Issuer also decided to reduce its exposure to this industry.
 To the extent that clients of the Issuer have insufficient access to liquidity, their creditworthiness may negatively be affected, which may adversely affect the quality of the Issuer's credit portfolio in this industry.
 Furthermore, the diamond and jewellery industry perceives the Issuer as a leading bank in financing of the industry given its previous exposure.
 Market participants and representative bodies in the industry might expect the Issuer to continue to provide liquidity to the market.
 If the Issuer does not provide this liquidity, this may damage the Issuer's reputation.